github/developer.github.com/content/changes/2015-04-17-preview-repository-redirects.md

     application/vnd.github.quicksilver-preview+json

 During the preview period, we may change aspects of the redirect behavior based on developer feedback.
-If we do, we will announce the changes on the developer blog, but we will not provide any advance notice.
+If we do, we will announce the changes here on the developer blog, but we will not provide any advance notice.

 ## When will the redirects occur?